Santhosh-KS/vbuntu_test_deployment/_pages/about.md

 **Time Management**: Discover strategies to optimize your workflow and make the most out of your day.
 From effective task prioritization to leveraging productivity tools, we've got you covered.

 **Productivity Challenges**: Participate in productivity challenges designed to cultivate healthy habits and boost efficiency.
-We help in building systems that are simple, yet powerful enough to be used in any domain; which will help you achive your goals in any domain.
+We help in building systems that are simple, yet powerful enough to be used in any domain; which will help you achive your goals.

 ## Embracing the Ubuntu Philosophy